yconst/YCML/README.md

 ### Input and Output

 YCML models can be exported in various formats.
 Currently supported are PMML and Text formats (report).
+Unfortunately, due to lack of support for NSXML in iOS, PMML export is setup to compile only under MacOS, and as such is only available under that platform.
 Plans for a JSON format are underway.
 The IO subsystem has been designed as a series of Objective-C Categories that follow the class hierarchy of the models in YCML.
 Categories of parent classes are responsible for the serialization of base properties, while subclasses add more specfic information.
 Implementation in Categories means that the whole subsystem can be implemented in separate source files, leaving the main model files containing only the actual model logic.
+Clean and efficient.

 This strategy has been currently implemented for most predictive models (subclasses of YCSupervisedModel).
 Plans are underway for the implementation throughout the framework.
+Implementation of the PMML format are based on the definition and [this set of examples](http://dmg.org/pmml/pmml_examples/index.html).
+In case you find out any inconsistencies, please chime in!

 ##References